dylandreimerink/tlstool/README.md

       --ocsp-server strings              The OCSP URI for this certificate. https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol
       --parent-cert string               The path to the parent certificate which will be used to sign the generated certificate
       --parent-key string                The path to the private key of the certificate which will be used to sign the generated certificate
-      --valid-for int                    For how many days the certificate is valid (default 1825) --valid-from string                The date and time after which the certificate is valid (default "13:43:15 22-04-2019")
+      --parent-key-passphrase string     The passphrase used to decrypt the parent private key --valid-for int                    For how many days the certificate is valid (default 1825) --valid-from string                The date and time after which the certificate is valid (default "19:37:34 22-04-2019")

 Certificate subject flags:
       --common-name string             The common name of the certificate